 Creativity in team sports

-The existing research on creativity provides various recommendations for the development of creativity in sports games.
-In most suggestions, creativity is predominantly understood as a player-related ability; specifically, as divergent thinking – the cognitive ability to generate a variety of different solutions in a given situation (e.g., Memmert, 2019).
-The trainability of divergent thinking has been widely demonstrated (Memmert, 2015).
-However, the practically-relevant question of whether improvements in divergent thinking actually translate to more creative actions in the game remains.
-Therefore, we have proposed an alternate, functional perspective, which proposes that creative actions are primarily due to a player’s expanded skill repertoire (Zahno & Hossner, 2020).
-We have confirmed this hypothesis – through both correlational analysis and experimental interventions – in a series of studies examining youth elite football players (see video).
-Based on this research, we thus advise to address creative performance in sports practice via situational technique training rather than with isolated divergent thinking training.
+Current research provides various recommendations for the development of creativity in sports games.
+In most suggestions, creativity is predominantly understood as a player’s divergent thinking ability – the cognitive ability to generate multiple solution ideas in a given situation (e.g., Memmert, 2015).
+The trainability of divergent thinking has been widely demonstrated.
+However, the practically relevant question of whether improvements in divergent thinking actually transfer to more creative actions in the game remains open.
+Therefore, arguing from a functional perspective, we proposed that creative actions are primarily rooted in players’ expanded skill repertoire (Zahno & Hossner, 2020; Zahno & van der Kamp, 2022).
+We have confirmed this hypothesis in a series of studies in youth football in collaboration with the BSC Young Boys and the Swiss Football Association (see video); both correlationally and through experimental interventions (Zahno & Hossner, 2023).
+Furthermore, we extended our results in applied projects funded by the FIFA (FIFA Research Scholarship) and the UEFA (UEFA Research Grant).
+Based on this research, we thus advise fostering creative performance in sports practice via situational motor skill training rather than with isolated divergent thinking training.

 Selected Publications: